saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 device.close()
 ```

-Because we are connecting to a Juniper device, we selected the `junos` driver.
-This will make NAPALM use the `junos-eznc` backend library to communicate with the Juniper XML API.
 When we run the script using `python junos-example.py`, we get the following:

 ```python
 {u'fqdn': u'vmx06',